azakaWow/yourCryptoWallet/README.md

 TODO

 1)Refactor media queries to waterfall styles

-2) Add all coins search and crypto assets manager
+2)Add all coins search and crypto assets manager